matrix-org/matrix-spec-proposals/specification/11_event_signing.rst

 is used to distinguish between different signing keys used by the same entity.

 The ``unsigned`` object and the ``signatures`` object are not covered by the signature.
-Therefore intermediate servers can add unsigneddata such as time stamps and additional signatures.
+Therefore intermediate servers can add unsigned data such as timestamps and additional signatures.